 David Shields says that about one in five hip-hop songs samples “Impeach The President.”
 That doesn’t sound to me like it’s true, but the break certainly has been sampled enough times to place it alongside the Funky Drummer and Apache breaks as a cornerstone of hip-hop.
-Here are lists of tracks that sample “Impeach The President” from the Rap Sample FAQ and Whosampled.com.
-Some standouts:
+At least one commercially released song has used the sample every year since 1985.
+Here are some standouts:

 Audio Two – “Top Billin’”